JosiahSchisel/Fictitious-Company-Security-Audit-/README.md

 Least Privilege	Preventative.
 Reduce risk as each staff member will only have access to assets/data needed to perform the job.
 No. Currently, all employees have access to data.
 Privileges need to be restricted.
 High
 Disaster Recovery Plans	Corrective.
 To ensure business systems continue during an incidental event with limited loss of productivity and downtime to system components including computer rooms, hardware, internal wireless network, email, and data.
-No. Currently no disaster recovery plan is in place.
-These need to be implemented to protect business downtime during an event and to backup critical data.
+No. Currently, no disaster recovery plan is in place.
+These need to be implemented to protect business downtime during an event and to back up critical data.
 Medium
 Password Policies	Preventative.
 Establish password strength rules to improve security and reduce account compromise.
 No. Currently, password policies are minimal and do not follow current minimum password complexity requirements.
-Improving password policy will prevent a threat actor to easily access important data.
+Improving password policy will prevent a threat actor from easily accessing important data.
 High
 Access Control Policies	Preventative.
 Increase confidentiality and integrity of data.
 No. Currently, there is no access control policy in place as all employees have access to internally stored data and may access customer SPII/PII.
 High
 Account Management Policies	Preventative.